-Global Fund has signed a letter of intent with Pfizer for the procurement of up to 6 million treatment courses of Paxlovid (nirmatrelvir/ritonavir).
-This will make the treatment available to all 130 countries eligible for Global Fund grants, subject to local regulatory approval and authorization.
-This builds on Global Fund and other partners' announcement at the Second Global Summit to support test-and-treat programs in over 20 LMICs.
 UNICEF has announced a supply agreement with Pfizer for 4 million courses of Paxlovid, dependent on "country demand, clinical recommendations, and necessary approvals."
 Pricing information is not publicly available.
 Merck has also allocated 3 million courses of molnupiravir to UNICEF throughout the first half of 2022 "for distribution in more than 100 low- and middle-income countries following regulatory authorizations."
 At the Summit, Merck committed to make another 2 million courses available to USAID at the company's "best access price."
+Africa CDC has signed a memorandum of understanding (MOU) with Pfizer to make Paxlovid available to countries on the continent at cost.
+After the announcement of the MOU, Zambia has announced plans to begin procuring Paxlovid.
 Figure 14.
 Oral therapeutics purchases by country income category

-Source: COVID GAP analysis, updated July 5, 2022

-Both Merck and Pfizer have licensed their oral therapeutics to 35 manufacturers each.
-All licenses from Pfizer are through the Medicines Patent Pool (MPP), while Merck has issued eight direct voluntary licenses to generic manufacturers in India in addition to 27 sublicenses via the MPP.
+Source: COVID GAP analysis, updated July 25, 2022 Both Merck and Pfizer have licensed their oral therapeutics to 35 manufacturers each.
+All licenses from Pfizer are through the Medicines Patent Pool (MPP), while Merck has issued eight direct voluntary licenses to generic manufacturers in India in addition to 27 sublicenses via the MPP (Figure 15 and 16).

 Figure 15.
 Licensed generic manufacturers for COVID-19 oral therapeutics MPP sublicensees and voluntary licenses

-Source: COVID GAP analysis, up to date as of July 5, 2022 Figure 16.
+Source: COVID GAP analysis, up to date as of July 25, 2022 Figure 16.
 Number of licensed manufacturers by country and drug

-Source: COVID GAP analysis, up to date as of July 5, 2022
+Source: COVID GAP analysis, up to date as of July 25, 2022

 The licenses through the MPP cover only a subset of countries for distribution.
-Merck's deal covers 105 low- and middle-income countries and Pfizer's deal covers 95 low- and middle-income countries.
+Merck's deal covers 105 low- and middle-income countries and Pfizer's deal covers 95 low- and middle-income countries (Figure 17).
 Both licensing deals left out some notable upper-middle income countries, shown in yellow in the map below.

 MPP License Type

 Both

 Molnupiravir

-Authorid

 Molnupiravir

-Paxlovid
+Deskovid

 UMICs not included

-2022 Maphox © OpenStreeMap
+2022 Mapbox © OpenStreeMap

 Figure 17.
 Country inclusion in the MPP sublicenses for distribution

-Source: Medicines Patent Pool, up to date as of July 5, 2022
+Source: Medicines Patent Pool, up to date as of July 25, 2022

-In the absence of significant purchases, generic manufacturers are unlikely to ramp up production.
-This uncertain demand may in part be linked to the lack of test-and-treat capacity globally.
-Without an effective way to distribute the treatment, countries are unlikely to spend limited resources on oral therapeutics.
-Existing test-and-treat strategies built by the Global Fund, PEPFAR, and the US President's Malaria Initiative (PMI) to address malaria, HIV/AIDS and other infectious diseases provide instructive examples and could be leveraged to increase access to COVID treatments.
-For more analysis and recommendations on how to improve access to oral therapeutics for COVID, see our recent report Pills to People.
+While both the treatment and diagnostic pillars of ACT-A remain underfunded, scaling up access to test-and-treat capabilities is a challenge.
+A joint initiative between USAID, UNITAID, and other multilateral organizations will support LMICs in building robust test-and-treat capabilities within their health systems.
+Pfizer and Merck's supply forecasts for 2022 remain the same, and the demand for generic therapeutic options is weak given the current prices of oral therapeutics.
+The Clinton Health Access Initiative (CHAI) has put ceiling price commitments in place to provide generic Paxlovid for under \$25 USD per treatment course.
+Further regulatory support is needed from the US FDA and WHO to speed up the availability of affordable, quality assured generics.